Dianne lives on the south-west coast with her husband, Pete and dog, Harry.

 Dianne writes across genres, from picture books for pre-schoolers to fantasy novels for young adults, and historical fiction for all ages.
 Her latest title, Munjed Al Muderis – from refugee to surgical inventor, is part of the Aussie STEM Stars series.
 Her picture book Nanna’s Button Tin is published in the US by Candlewick.
 YA novel, The Shark Caller is a cross-cultural quest novel.
 Historical fiction title, Light Horse Boy was a CBCA Honour Book and a joint winner of the Western Australian Premier’s Award 2014.
-Partner novel Lighthouse Girl won the 2010 West Australian Young Readers’ Book Awards, was shortlisted for two Premiers’ Awards, the Crichton Award, was a CBCA Notable Book and part inspiration for the Royal de Luxe performance of The Giants in February 2015.
-‘The Lighthouse Girl’ by playwright Hellie Turner and Black Swan Theatre opens in Albany/Perth in April 2017.
+Partner novel Lighthouse Girl won the 2010 West Australian Young Readers’ Book Awards, was shortlisted for two Premiers’ Awards, the Crichton Award, was a CBCA Notable Book, and part inspiration for the Royal de Luxe performance of The Giants in February 2015.
+‘The Lighthouse Girl’ by playwright Hellie Turner and Black Swan Theatre premiered in Albany/Perth in April 2017 before touring Western Australia.
 In the Lamplight, the final title in Dianne’s ‘Light’ series was published in April and was listed as a 2019 CBCA Notable Book.

 Granny Grommet and Me inspired by surfing grandmas was shortlisted for the 2014 CBCA Early Childhood Book of the Year.
 Dianne’s previous historical picture book Photographs in the Mud is set on the Kokoda Track in 1942.
 It’s used as an international peace reference and has been published in Japanese.
 Photographs in the Mud and Lighthouse Girl are recommended texts for the National History Curriculum.
 Choices, one of three titles for YA readers, was commended for the Family Therapists Children’s Literature Award and is also published in Polish.
 Annie’s Snails is a chapter book for early readers.